opensensorhub/osh-addons/sensorhub-driver-onvif/README.md

-### Axis PTZ (Pan-Tilt-Zoom) Video Camera
+### ONVIF PTZ (Pan-Tilt-Zoom) Video Camera

-OSH sensor adaptor supporting output (video and PTZ settings) and tasking (camera and PTZ) for Axis cameras.
+OSH sensor adaptor supporting output (video and PTZ settings) and tasking (camera and PTZ) for ONVIF compatible cameras.

 This driver depends on the following modules at runtime:
   * sensorhub-driver-rtpcam